-eCO2 effect on AM-root plant N uptake.
-This response has been studied less, particularly with regard to ambient and eCO2 effects on AM-mediated N uptake.
-They can take up nitrogen as NO3- and NH4+ and deliver it to plants (Wang et al., 2018).
+eCO2 effect on AM-root plant N uptake response has been studied less, particularly with regards to ambient and eCO2 effects on AM-mediated N uptake.
+They can take up nitrogen as NO3- and NH4+ and delivered to plants (Wang et al., 2018).
 AMF uptake of N in its more mobile form, NO3, is anticipated to be essential in agricultural soils, where NO3 is frequently the dominating form of N. While AMF may take up both NH4+ and NO3-, it has been demonstrated that they can take up and give up to ten times as much N to the plant when supplied with NH4+.
 Provision of N as NH4+ could become increasingly important in the future, as recent studies indicate that eCO2 inhibits NO3– assimilation in leaves (Bloom et al. 2010).
 In most of the agricultural soils, nitrate (NO3−) is the primary type of nitrogen available to fungi and plants.
 However, in undisturbed or acidic soils, ammonium (NH4+) is dominant and NO3− may be missing totally.
-The extradical mycelium of AM fungi can take in NH4+ and NO3− (figure 1).
-Based on the variations in pH induced by the extradical mycelium, when hyphae are supplied with NO3− or NH4+, it has been indicated that the NO3− uptake is active and coupled to an H+-symport mechanism, while NH4+ is taken up by an antiport mechanism with a net H+ efflux.
+The extraradical mycelium of AM fungi can take in NH4+ and NO3− (figure 1).
+Based on the variations in pH induced by the extraradical mycelium, when hyphae are supplied with NO3− or NH4+, it has been indicated that the NO3− uptake is active and coupled to an H+-symport mechanism, while NH4+ is taken up by an antiport mechanism with a net H+ efflux.
 AM fungi have high-affinity and low-affinity uptake systems for NH4+, It is currently uncertain that if the AM symbiosis affects N uptake via the Plant Pathway.
 However, the plant nitrate (NO3−) or ammonium (NH4+) transporters are down-regulated, while mycorrhiza-inducible N transporters are up-regulated by the AM symbiosis.
 (Bücking and Kafle, 2015).

 Fig 1: Nitrogen transport from the extraradical to the intraradical mycelium